dlanier/scalygraphic/README.md

   ```
   b.
 Edit a yaml file to set your image resolutions and number of images

-Requires Python 3.5 or more
+Requires Python 3.5 or later
  </details>

 ------
  # Generate a set of images for train / validate / test
 <details>
   <summary>
     (this example is for super-resolution)
   </summary>
   <p>
   a.
 Copy the file scalygraphic/data/run_files/create_scaled_image_set.yml to your run (or test) directory.  <br>

   ```bash scripting
     #in the directory with the cloned repo
     mkdir -p run_dir/results